Mila Schön: Style and influence

-According to The Telegraph, Schön's work "combined Balenciaga's austerity of cut, Dior's versatility and a dash of Schiaparelli's wit."
 Her clothing was often geometric and according to Frances D'emilio at The Boston Globe, "fashion-world examples of cubism."
 Schön signatures included intricate beading and wool coats that eschewed traditional linings in favor of “double facing” (two layers of wool stitched together).

 Her designs borrowed from the modern art she collected - Victor Vasarely, Kenneth Noland, Alexander Calder, Lucio Fontana.
 Examples of Schön's work are held by museums such as the Metropolitan Museum of Art and the Victoria and Albert Museum.
 Shortly after Schön's death in 2008, Milan's Palazzo Reale exhibited a retrospective of her work.

 Famous clients

 Schön's clients included Jacqueline Kennedy, Lee Radziwill, Marella Agnelli, Farah Diba, Imelda Marcos, and Brooke Astor.
 At Truman Capote's 1966 black-and-white ball, Marella Agnelli was voted the best-dressed guest in a kaftan embroidered by Schön's craftswomen.
 The third in the best-dressed guest contest was Lee Radziwill in a sequined Schön shift.